In 2015, Central City Concern combined its African American mental health and addictions programs to address the growing disparities for African

 The Imani Center provides culturally specific and responsive Afrocentric approaches to mental health and addictions treatment, peer support and case management.
 The services at Imani also create honor within the participant, our services and the agency.
-The Center connects participants to housing, employment and benefits support, and natural support systems within their own cultural community.
-The program also works closely with CCC’s culturally specific detox program at Hooper Detox Stabilization Center to provide a culturally relevant discharge option into on-going services.
+The Center also connects program clients to housing, employment and benefits support, and natural support systems within their own cultural community.

 The Imani Center consists of African American leadership and staff who provide group and individual supports, and pro-social activities in a culturally safe environment.
 This allows participants to authentically engage and address barriers that have previously limited their physical, emotional, spiritual and economic wellness.

-While the Imani Center is not a housing program, staff will work to support clients in accessing opportunities for safe and appropriate housing by providing referrals to those individuals who are actively enrolled and engaged in our services.
+While the Imani Center is not a housing program, we support clients who need safe and appropriate housing by providing referrals to those individuals who are actively enrolled and engaged in our services.

 Behavioral Health Services